Use the Elmedia Player installer found on the official site or App Store.

 Supported OS: macOS, Windows, Linux, iOS, Android

-Price: free and open-source, offers in-app purchases
+Price: free and open-source

-Supported formats: MP3, AAC, Vorbis, AC3, WMA, FLAC, ALAC etc.
+Supported formats: MP3, AAC, Vorbis, AC3, WMA, FLAC, ALAC, etc.

 Pros: